 UPDATE: My expert Nordstrom Cafe taste-tester friend came over to my office yesterday to try out the dressing, and after she paused for a minute, I knew something wasn’t right with the vinaigrette .
 She said it was still very good, but not THE dressing.
 So, it was back to the drawing board.
 I did another search last night, and came across a recipe that credited the Nordstrom’s cookbook as the original source.
 I was fairly confident this was the one, but decided to wait since I was having lunch there today with my friend.
 We both ordered the same item as mentioned below, so I got to taste the dressing.
 Yep, it was different.
-I also decided to purchase the cookbook to be absolutely sure I had the correct recipe Both recipes do have all of the same ingredients, but in different quantities.
-I’ve noted the changes below, with the official measurements in bold.
-I just made this again using the updated recipe, and am thrilled to report that this is the real deal and tastes exactly like what is served in the restaurant!
+I also decided to purchase the cookbook to be absolutely sure I had the correct recipe 🙂 Both recipes do have all of the same ingredients, but in different quantities.
+I’ve noted the changes below, with the correct measurements in bold.
+I just made this again using the updated, official recipe from Nordstrom’s cookbook, and am thrilled to report that this is the real deal and tastes exactly like what is served in the restaurant!

 A few months ago, my good friend, Danette, invited me to join her and some other coworkers for lunch at Cafe Nordstrom.
 My first thought was, whaaaaat… they have a restaurant?
 Being that I’m a HUGE fan of Nordstrom’s, of course I was going to try it out.
 We went to the one in the South Bay Galleria mall in Redondo Beach, which ironically, is pretty close to where I live.
 The way the cafe operates is you place your order and pay at the front counter, sit down at a table of your choice, then a server brings your meal, beverage, etc., and continues to wait on you.
 It’s pretty cool, in my opinion.
 Okay, moving on to the food.
 I ordered their California Grill sandwich, which consists of roast turkey, tomato, bacon, swiss cheese, avocado, and garlic aïoli, on grilled sourdough bread (SO GOOD) and a side salad with… cilantro lime vinaigrette.
 My friend told me the dressing was amazing and addicting, and she was spot on!
 So of course, I was on a mission to find the recipe, and after just a little research, I did.
 Happy happy, joy joy!